dellemc-hpc-ai/yolo_demo/README.md

 /dev/video0
 ```

-If you don't see anything, then please go back and install the drivers for your
+If you don't see anything or you see something like this ``ls: cannot access /dev/video*: No such file or directory`` then please go back and install the drivers for your
 webcam and confirm it works.